-If you are issued with a new passport before the test, you need to come to the test centre a copy of your new passport, so your details can be changed on your application.
+If you are issued with a new passport before the test, you need to come to the test centre a copy of your new passport, so your details can be changed on your online application.
 Alternatively you can bring both your new and expired passports on the test day.
-You must bring the same passport you identified on your application to the test.
+You must bring the same passport you identified on your online application to the test.
 Your passport must be valid when you apply for the test and for at least 13 days after your test date.
 Photocopies or certified copies will not be accepted.

 What do I need to bring with me on the test day?